As an academic you will invariably want to use copyright works in some way to support your teaching. For example, you may want to:

 Search ERA Radio and TV Services

+Our ERA Licence permits you to use recorded broadcast media for teaching and learning, including in online platforms like WebLearn.
 Sources of broadcast material include on demand services like BBC iPlayer, ITV player, Channel 4oD, 5 Television and On Demand 5, National Geographic and the Discovery Channel.
+When using these, ensure it's for educational, non-commercial purposes within the UK, and always acknowledge sources under the ERA Licensing scheme.

 All electronic resources, including databases, e-journals and e-books are made available through subscriptions handled by the Library.
 Access to these resources is allowed under the terms of the licences drawn up by the supplier, all staff and students at London Met are responsible for ensuring that they comply with these licences.